scp001/CSCD94/errorSystem.md

 director check regex "[m]"
 ```

-If value of this field will be "Quentin Tarantino", test will fails:
+If value of this field will be "Aaaaa Bbbbbbb", test will fails:

 ```
 Failed!